seibert/ln/doc/query.rst

 .. image:: raw_points.png

 A query comes in asking for 4 data points from t=20 to t=50 seconds.
 First, the storage backend decides if it needs to adjust this request for performance reasons.
-Assuming it makes no changes to the request, it will need to decide the value of the data source at t=20, 30, 40, and 50 seconds, indicated by the red lines:
+Assuming it makes no changes to the request, it will need to decide the value of the data series at t=20, 30, 40, and 50 seconds, indicated by the red lines:

 .. image:: sample_times.png

-To estimate the value of the data source at the given times, the query engine groups the raw data points into equally-spaced bins around each of the evaluation times:
+To estimate the value of the data series at the given times, the query engine groups the raw data points into equally-spaced bins around each of the evaluation times:

 .. image:: bins.png